Miles Taylor spoke out against Trump as ‘Anonymous.’ Now he’s gone public and is hiding out.

 Spooling it out, he sounds a little like a future candidate for public office.
 Asked whether he’d run, he doesn’t say yes.
 He doesn’t say no, either.

 Taylor might “play a role” in guiding the party’s new era, says a former Republican member of Congress who has worked with him.
-But the former lawmaker — who spoke on condition of anonymity to discuss candidly his, and others’, expectations for a colleague — is quick to relegate him to a lower echelon in the status-conscious political hierarchy, noting he was merely “a staffer” not an elected official.
+But the former lawmaker — who spoke on the condition of anonymity to discuss candidly his, and others’, expectations for a colleague — is quick to relegate him to a lower echelon in the status-conscious political hierarchy, noting he was merely “a staffer” not an elected official.

 Taylor had taken a leave from his Google job during the campaign as he hopscotched battleground states urging Republicans to vote for Biden.
 He won’t be going back to Google.
 He won’t go into details, but describes it as an amicable departure.